 I deleted the errant record, but when I went to examine the table schema in the Table Viewer, I found that the Super Class fields were still not showing up.

-After scratching my head for several minutes, I finally went to the Service Now Guru himself and asked him what he thought needed to be done.
+After scratching my head for several minutes, I finally went to a friend and asked him what he thought needed to be done.

 He wondered if the information we were seeing in the database schema were simply a cache of old data before the correction that I had made.
 He proceeded to show me a quick and easy way to flush the database cache.
 All you have to do is add the following to your base Service-now.com url: “cache.do”.
 This url will call a script that flushes your database cache.